Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_button.md

 # Class parent_GGL_button

-default button, can be interacted with to by left clicking while the mouse is above the button, to call the "Activate" method.
+The default button, can be interacted with to by left clicking while the mouse is above the button, to call the "Activate" method.